rdsea/IoTCloudSamples/README.md

 There are specific code for specific providers but there are also generic code for generic providers that can be adapted easy for other purposes.

 ## Data

 We provide some sample of data collected from real systems.
-Examples are BTS data. from monitoring real BTS
+Examples are Base Transceiver Stations (BTS) data from monitoring real BTS

 ## IoT-Edge-Cloud scenarios